 Steelers Smash Bears, 21-9, at Heinz Field, December 11, 2005

 The Bears were coming off an 8 game winning streak.
 Despite their 7-5 record, the Steelers were coming off a 3 game losing streak, and looking at the possibility of needing to run the table to make the playoffs.
 The Steelers were up to the task, as the Bus led the march that ended with One for the Thumb in Super Bowl XL.

 The Steelers totally dominated the Bears in the snow at Heinz Field.
 Bettis ripped off 101 yards as he plowed through Brian Urlacher and the Bears defense.
 Willie Parker was close behind him with 68 yards.
 Ben Roethlisberger hit seven different receivers, as the Steelers out gained the Bears by almost 100 yards, and dominated time of possession to the tune of 37:19 to 22:41

 - Bettis Final 100 Yard Game: This was Bettis’ 50th 100 yard game with the Steelers, a team record.
 It was also to be the Bus’ final 100 yard effort, and he gained all but one of them in the second half.
 He also scored 2 TD’s for the 16th time in his career, which brought him to 4th on the Steelers all-time scoring list.

 The Steelers and Bears are two of the NFL’s storied franchises.
 The Bears owned them during the glory days of Papa Bear George Halas.
-The two teams played infrequently during the Steelers Golden Age of Noll & Co., but not surprisingly the Steelers have made more success since then.
+The two teams played infrequently during the Steelers Golden Age of Noll and Co. but not surprisingly the Steelers have made more success since then.

 Since then, the two teams paths have crossed sparingly, but in one way or another each game has served an important part in the Steelers lore, if not determining a season’s fate.